dmayerdesign/funk/README.md

 [Angular](https://angular.io), and [Firebase](https://firebase.google.com) so it can
 easily be deployed as a cross-platform (browser, mobile, and desktop) application.

+🚧 **Funk is in initial development,** and looking for contributors!
+If you're interested, shoot me a message on [Gitter](https://gitter.im/funk-development/community).
+If you're ready to contribute, head to [Contributing](./CONTRIBUTING.md) to get started!

 ## Using Funk

 To use Funk, fork this repo and follow the instructions in